BearGare/BearGare/README.md

 ---

 > "Any sufficiently advanced bug is indistinguishable from a feature."
-> — Arthur C. Clarke
+> — Arthur C. Clarke, probably

 > "Anything is open source if you can read assembly."